Denver Weather Averages

 Denver, Colorado basks in plenty of sunshine and infrequent precipitation year round.
 Yet the snow season here is among the longest for major USA cities, sometimes extending from September to May.

-This page gives detailed information on the annual weather averages for Denver.
-You can jump directly to data and descriptions for:
+This page gives detailed information on the annual temperature, precipitation, snow, sun, humidity, wind and storm averages for Denver.

 The numbers here are historical averages based on climate data gathered in the Denver community of Stapleton.